Mood-al/react-tabs-scrollable/package/README.md

 > I'm planning to add Swipeable component to make the TabScreens more interactive with drag and touch events on both, Desktop and mobile.

 Please If you faced any bugs feel free to open an issue.

-If you liked the project dont forget to leave a star!

 ## Usage